 Another reason has to do with the development of these designs.
 While designing a neumorphistic concept is not so difficult per se (Adobe XD, Figma, etc do the job), as designers we need to admit that coding it is a real pain for developers.
 Also, imagine this scenario: your developers actually manage to code your design, you finally launch it, and then you find out that your users don’t respond the way you want them to.

 Finally, let’s ask this question to ourselves: “Why do we want our designs to act as realistic when the internet is still unrealistic?
 Is it because we think it’s cool?
-Trends come and go and we cannot change our UIs, websites, etc. every time there is a new trend (especially if you belong in a big company).
+Trends come and go and we cannot change our UIs, websites, etc. every time there is a new trend (especially if you belong to a big company).

 “Okay, we got it.
 You are speculating that neumorphism will be over soon.
 But where is your evidence?”
 Let’s be clear, new concepts are, most of the time, debatable and this is no exception.
 Also, I claimed that it will be over, at least the way we know it today; if you recall the very first designs on the internet, skeuomorphism dominated.
-But skeuomorphism was thrown out of the design sphere for many years, to arise back again these days.
+But skeuomorphism was thrown out of the design sphere for many years, to rise back again these days.

 It all comes to the point that as the internet changes and becomes more realistic (IoT), neumorphism gains some ground.
 Also, note that neumorphism can certainly be used in UIs and applications (ideally in info-sharing ones) that are native to specific operating systems of course given that you did your research and tests.
 It just cannot go beyond that to be named the next big thing in design (at least for now).